cumbof/OpenGDC.py/README.md

 # OpenGDC
-Python implementation of the OpenGDC software https://github.com/fabio-cumbo/OpenGDC
+This is the Python implementation of the original OpenGDC Java software https://github.com/fabio-cumbo/OpenGDC

 ### Usage